HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 Blower Plate Back of Microwave Blower Motor Screw

-10 Replace the blower plate in the same position as before with the screws is tight.
+10 Replace the blower plate in the same position as before, tightening the screws.

 11 Attach the exhaust adaptor to the rear of the oven by sliding it into the guides at the top center of the back of the oven.